 Routine maintenance of your furnace should keep the ignitor in good working condition, but if you need to clean it in between inspections, begin by turning off all power to the unit.

 Disconnect the furnace ignitor from the unit by detaching connected wires and loosening the screw that holds the component in place.
 The furnace ignitor sensor is typically the part that needs to be cleared of debris, but be very careful.
 The part is easily broken.

-An emery cloth is the best tool to use to clean a furnace ignitor.
+Emery cloth is the best tool to use to clean a furnace ignitor.
+Touching the surface of the ignitor with your bare hands will permanently disable the component.
 Gently rub away dirt and carbon residue and reconnect the piece to test the furnace.
 Adjust your thermostat to force the furnace on.
 If nothing happens, it’s likely time to replace the ignitor.

 How to test the furnace ignitor